angezid/advanced-mark.js/doc/doc_v2/nesting-overlapping.md

 * Groups overlapping case: regex `/\w+(?=.*?(gr1 \w+))(?=.*?(\w+ gr2))/dg` , string 'word gr1 overlap gr2' - the gr1 is wrapped, the gr2 is ignored.

-Note: the `wrapAllRanges` option can cause performance degradation if the context contains a very large number of text nodes and mark elements.
+**Note:** the `wrapAllRanges` option can cause performance degradation when highlighting a very large number of overlapping matches.
 This is because with each wrapping, two more objects are inserted into the array, which require a lot of copying, memory allocation ...

 The 8MB file containing 177000 text nodes:
+**Warning:** this performance tests were run on slow processor (important is ratio than actual time)

 |         option         |  marked groups 2500  |  marked groups 29000  |
 |------------------------|----------------------|-----------------------|